No767/Kumiko/Community/getting-started.md

 ### Getting the Discord Bot

-First things first, you'll more than likely need a dev bot to run Rin.
+First things first, you'll more than likely need a dev bot to run Kumiko.
 Luckily you'll find the steps below to help you on that

 ![images](../assets/getting-started-assets/create-app.png)